Jason Gravel, Ph.D.

 I completed my Ph.D. in June 2018 in the Department of Criminology, Law, and Society at the University of California, Irvine.
 My dissertation "On the use of police data for social network analysis" examines the challenges and promises of using police records to study criminal networks.
 Previously, I completed a MA in August 2013 in the School of Criminology at Simon Fraser University.

-I am currently a postdoctoral fellow at the Penn Injury Science Center (PISC) at the University of Pennsylvania.
-My work here at PISC centers on evaluating the impact of firearm laws, examining how elements of the built environment of urban areas can reduce violence, and designing a longitudinal network study aimed at highlighting the mechanisms that make violence behave like a contagious disease.
+Following my Ph.D., I joined the Penn Injury Science Center (PISC) at the University of Pennsylvania as a postdoctoral fellow.
+My work at PISC centered on evaluating the impact of firearm laws, examining how elements of the built environment of urban areas can reduce violence, and studying the mechanisms that make violence behave like a contagious disease.

 October 2018 - August 2020